grpc/grpc.io/content/en/docs/platforms/android/java/quickstart.md

 - An android device set up for [USB debugging][] or an [Android Virtual Device][]

+- Add the following line in your gradle.properties to ensure compatibility with Android tooling and libraries:
+   **android.useAndroidX=true**

 {{% alert title="Note" color="info" %}}
   gRPC Java does not support running a server on an Android device.
 For this